 This method will work well especially if you are unable to flush the contents of your toilet bowl using the previous method.
 However, it does require more water, so it’s important to be prepared with enough water if you want to use this method.

 Why Do Toilets Need Water to Flush?

 For the average toilet, the flush handle usually attaches to a chain that connects to the flapper or a lid located on top of the flush regulator.
-Then, when you activate the flush, it causes the chain to lift the flapper, releasing water from the tank through the regulator into the toilet bowl.
+When you activate the flush, it causes the chain to lift the flapper, releasing water from the tank through the regulator into the toilet bowl.

-Then, an opening at the bottom of your toilet bowl which allows the water and waste to drain into your plumbing.
+Then, an opening at the bottom of your toilet bowl allows the water and waste to drain into your plumbing.
 Once the toilet bowl floods with water, the contents therein are forced through the hole.